 3. Sales pipeline analysis

 A sales pipeline analysis involves looking at a company’s sales funnel and seeing where bottlenecks are.
-The goal of this technique is to determine what part of the company’s funnel needs to be improved.
+The goal of this technique is to determine what part of the company’s funnel needs to be improved and increase overall sales engagement.
 For instance, if companies aren’t seeing much leads move from inquiry to discovery, they could improve conversion rates by incentivizing a discovery call or adding better sales pages to convert leads to potential customers.

 4. Sales performance analysis